carbon-language/carbon-lang/docs/project/principles/principle-interoperability.md

   an opt-in basis.
 Possibly not all C++ types need be usable from Carbon, only ones tagged in some special way, but in any case crossing the language boundary should not require copying data to adhere to a different memory layout.
-At an implementation level this might mean that a Carbon ABI has multiple memory layout strategies, one of which is C++'s, just as a C++ compiler today supports multiple calling conventions for the sake of interoperability with C and other languages.
+At an implementation level, this might mean that a Carbon ABI has multiple memory layout strategies, one of which is C++'s, just as a C++ compiler today supports multiple calling conventions for the sake of interoperability with C and other languages.